Facebook

 Perfect Kid-Sized Mountain Bike

 If you’re a family who enjoys your weekend trips to the forest track, then this is a good bike.
-It enables your child to come with you, even when the trail becomes bumpy or there are steep hills to climb.
-Thanks to the 6-speeds, the rider can choose the best setting for each challenge.
+It enables your child to come with you, even when the trail becomes bumpy, or there are steep hills to climb.
+Thanks to the 6-speed gear system, the rider can choose the best setting for each challenge.

 Strong Brakes